 Taryn-Marie, a 2019 National Gold Award Girl Scout, tells us about her drive to increase opportunities for teens aging out of the foster care system.

 I’ve had a lot of support in my life, and for that, I know I’m fortunate.
-College has always been a focus at my house, especially with my two older brothers telling me what things would be like and being taken on college tours with my family.
+The college has always been a focus at my house, especially with my two older brothers telling me what things would be like and being taken on college tours with my family.
 Being a Girl Scout for 13 years has, of course, given me extra support on top of that to go for my dreams and accomplish everything I want.

 I got thinking: what would it be like if I didn’t have all this incredible support in my life, and how much harder would my life be right now?
 Then I started to think about who doesn’t have this support, and foster kids really stood out to me as a group who can feel really unsupported and left to figure things out for themselves.
 Foster kids grow up, you know?
 But that’s something most people just don’t think about.